Image-Pretrained Vision Transformers for Real-Time Traffic Anomaly Detection

 Conclusion

-This internship investigated the trade-offs of using image-pretrained ViTs for traffic anomaly detection.
-The key takeaways:
+This project investigated the trade-offs of using image-pretrained ViTs for traffic anomaly detection.

 Per-Category Analysis

-Breaking down the accuracy gap by anomaly category reveals where image-pretrained models fall short and why:
+Breaking down the accuracy gap by anomaly category:

 | Category | Gap (pp) | Interpretation |